eegli/tinyparse/docs/reference/error-handling.md

 - A required flag is missing
 - A flag is called with an invalid value

-If any of these errors occur, a `ValidationError` will be thrown.
+If any of these errors - they are _parsing errors_ - occur, a `ValidationError` will be thrown.
 It contains a `message` property that you can show to the user.
+Note that errors thrown when bootstrapping the parser are regular `Error` instances.

 ## Examples